 - a.
 Preliminary approval.
 Approval of the preliminary development review documents shall be IS valid for a period of 24 months.
 In a phased project, if preliminary development review documents are filed over the total site and final development review approval is achieved on a portion of the site within the 24-month period, the preliminary development review documents will remain valid for an additional 12 months.
 Additional time beyond the 36 months shall requireS WRITTEN approval by THE PLANNING AND DEVELOPMENT DIRECTOR City Manager's representative. - b.
 Final approval.
-Approved development review documents shall be ARE valid for a period of 24 months and continue in effect beyond 24 months if a building permit has been issued and has not expired. or IF a FINAL certificate of occupancy OR CERTIFICATE OF COMPLETION has been issued FOR THE SITE, APPROVED DEVELOPMENT REVIEW DOCUMENTS WILL REMAIN VALID AND ENFORCEABLE UNTIL SUCH TIME THAT REVISED OR

-REPLACEMENT DOCUMENTS FOR THE SITE ARE APPROVED BY THE PLANNING AND DEVELOPMENT DEPARTMENT with the project complying with the approved development review documents.
+Approved development review documents shall be ARE valid for a period of 24 months and continue in effect beyond 24 months if a building permit has been issued and has not expired. or IF a FINAL certificate of occupancy OR CERTIFICATE OF COMPLETION has been issued FOR THE SITE, APPROVED DEVELOPMENT REVIEW DOCUMENTS WILL REMAIN VALID AND ENFORCEABLE UNTIL SUCH TIME THAT REVISED OR REPLACEMENT DOCUMENTS FOR THE SITE ARE APPROVED BY THE PLANNING AND DEVELOPMENT DEPARTMENT with the project complying with the approved development review documents.

-SECTION 3: That Chapter 5, Section 507 Tab A.I.B.
-(Urban Design Principles -

-Amenity/Comfort) is amended to read as follows for paragraph B.1.:
+Amend Chapter 5, Section 507 Tab A.I.B.
+(Urban Design Principles - Amenity/Comfort) by amending paragraph B.1. to read as follows:

 - B. Amenity/Comfort.
 Settlements in the desert generally occur in an "oasis" setting which is a respite from the extreme of the larger area context.
 A development in an arid setting requires design features to aid human comfort.
-It is important to understand that urban conditions such as paved areas and buildings generating reflected heat create aridity and require mitigating design features which enhance habitability. - 1.
-Promote human comfort by providing shaded areas, courtyards, PUBLIC AND PRIVATE WALKWAYS, colonnades and other areas as site amenities.
+It is important to understand that urban conditions such as paved areas and buildings generating reflected heat create aridity and require mitigating design features which enhance habitability. - Promote human comfort by providing shaded areas, courtyards, PUBLIC AND PRIVATE WALKWAYS, colonnades and other areas as site amenities.

-SECTION 4: That Chapter 5, Section 507 Tab A.I.G.
-(Urban Design Principles -

-Definition of Space) is amended to read as follows for paragraph G.2.:
+Amend Chapter 5, Section 507 Tab A.I.G.
+(Urban Design Principles - Definition of Space) by amending paragraph G.2. to read as follows: